PJBeans/Densha/README.md

 Folders:

 - `main`: The top panel application.
 This should be renamed at some point.
 - `dock`: The bottom dock application.
+Includes app launcher.
 - `Settings`: The Densha Settings application.

 Compiling: